bmcgaughey1/DroneLidarCode/MiniReports/HeightDBH.md

-I developed R functions to do the predictions using both sets of equations along with a pair of functions that allow you to select the method (“hanus” or “fvs”).
+I developed R functions to do the predictions using both sets of equations along with a pair of functions that allow you to select the method (“hanus”, “fvs”, or “customT3”).
 You should use this pair of functions as they also handle unit conversions more cleanly than the functions that work with the individual methods.
 The code for the prediction functions is in [predictDBH_Height.R](../Rcode/predictDBH_Height.R).

+<span style="color:red">**IMPORTANT NOTE: When trying to use the new
+equations to predict DBH for TSHE using lidar-derived heights for TAOs, I discovered that the model is predicting extremely large DBH values for reasonable heights.
+The problems start just outside the range of our field data and result in values of NaN for heights above \~51 meters.
+I think it best to avoid using the new customT3 equations until I can sort out the problems.**</span>

 This document is generated using RMarkdown.
 The source file is [HeightDBH.Rmd](../MiniReports/HeightDBH.Rmd).
 RMarkdown allows you to mix formatted text with R code.
 It provides a good way to document R code but an even better way to automate report generation that includes R code and inline R statements.
 The reports can include the R code and output or “hide” the R code and just present outputs.
+For me, RMarkdown seems to work best when I pretty much know what I am doing or where an analysis is going.
+For exploratory work where I start with RMarkdown, I usually end up regretting the choice since the code is more awkward to run.
+You can just highlight lines and run them but if you run a block of code using the buttons in the editor, output gets a little weird.

 ## Load prediction code and field data